-The usual wear pattern.
+The classic wear pattern.

-a) The look of normal smiles.
+The look of a normal (non-worn) smile.

 b) The smiles of bruxers.